asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

     can move only in right angles

     ```txt
-        0 1 0
+        - 1 -
         1 x 1
-        0 1 0
+        - 1 -
     ```

--   Euclidean distance - on a grid where we can move in 8 directions, including the 4 cardinal ones, plug, moving in diagonals, it is simply the Pythagorean theorem - `d = sqrt(pow(x1 - x2, 2) + pow(y1 - y2, 2))`.
+-   Euclidean distance - on a grid where we can move in 8 directions, including the 4 cardinal ones, plus, moving in diagonals, it is simply the Pythagorean theorem - `d = sqrt(pow(x1 - x2, 2) + pow(y1 - y2, 2))`.
 Here moving in
     diagonals is simply the length of hypotenuse of the right triangle formed.